-- Syntax: Short Form: CAL:SAVE - Long Form: CALibrate:SAVE
+Syntax: Short Form: CAL:SAVE Long Form: CALibrate:SAVE

-Long Form: CALibrate:SAVE DATE <string> Short Form: CAL:SAVE DATE <string> where DATE is optional allowing <string> of up to 12 contiguous characters identifying calibration date to be saved.
+Short Form: CAL:SAVE DATE <string> Long Form: CALibrate:SAVE DATE <string> where DATE is optional allowing <string> of up to 12 contiguous characters identifying calibration date to be saved.
 Active DATE <string > is returned by IDN? guery.

 Description: Saves computed calibration values in non-volatile memory.
 This command saves only the calibration values computed after entering Calibration status.
 If, for example, only Voltage calibration was performed, these are the only values saved.
 These values are stored in Flash Memory (see PAR.
 4.7.4).
 Previous values are not lost, and can be restored (see PAR.
 4.7.4.1).
 This command should be the last command before exiting Calibrate status.
+CAL:SAVE must be handled as a query as it returns either SAVE COMPLETE, SAVE ERROR MEMORY or SAVE ERROR CALCULATION.
+Failure will result in a Query Interrupted error message on the next command, althought the CALCULATION.

-CAL:STAT, CAL:DATA, CAL:DPOT, CAL:VOLT, CAL:CURR, CAL:ZERO.
+executed.
+See PAR.
+4.1.3 if using RS 232 protocols.
+Related Commands: CAL:STAT, CAL:DATA, CAL:DPOT, CAL:VOLT, CAL:CURR, CAL:ZERO.
 (See example, Figure B-1.)